-I answered a question on patriotism as a virtue on 12 February 2012.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on patriotism as a virtue on Philosophy in Action Radio on 12 February 2012.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Is patriotism a virtue?
 Is patriotism towards America a virtue?
 Should a person "love America" – or is that just jingoistic nationalism?

 My Answer, In Brief: The value of loyalty depends on who you're loyal to, and the value of patriotism depends on the nature of the country that you support, particularly its respect for individual rights.

 - Download: MP3 Segment

 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 - "The Cult of Moral Greyness" by Ayn Rand in The Virtue of Selfishness

 Remember, Philosophy in Action Radio is available to anyone, free of charge.
 That's because our goal is to spread rational principles for real life far and wide, as we do every week to thousands of listeners.
 We love doing that, but each episode requires our time, effort, and money.
 So if you enjoy and value our work, please contribute to our tip jar.
 We suggest $5 per episode or $20 per month, but any amount is appreciated.
 You can send your contribution via Dwolla, PayPal, or US Mail.

 Thank you, if you've contributed to Philosophy in Action!
 You make our work possible every week, and we're so grateful for that!